-Moreton Bay Regional Council Planning Scheme Proposed Amendment for Neighbourhood Development Plan Area No.1 (NDP1) of the Caboolture West Local P (and other consequential amendments to the MBRC Planning Scheme) - State Approval Version August 2021 hubs, community facilities, public transport nodes and open space to residential areas.
 The layout ensures that new development is provided with multiple points of access.
 The timing of transport works ensures that multiple points of access are provided during early stages of a development.

 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.

-PO14 PO17 E14 Where in the Next generation sub-precinct, D d evelopment maintains, contributes to or Development is in accordance with a Neighbourhood development plan. provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the to the site by: No example provided. a. facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists; b. providing street blocks with a maximum walkable perimeter of 500m (refer Figure - Street block design); c. providing a variety of street block sizes; reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train station, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure.
+Where in the Next generation sub-precinct,

+Ddevelopment maintains, contributes to or

+provides for a street layout that provides an

+efficient and legible movement network with

+high levels of connectivity within and external

+to the to the site by:

+- facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists; - b. providing street blocks with a maximum walkable perimeter of 500m (refer Figure - Street block design); - c. providing a variety of street block sizes; - d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train station, community activity, public open space); - e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure.

 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.

-PO15 PO18 E15 Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.
-Development is in accordance with a Neighbourhood development plan.
-No example provided.
+Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.

-Moreton Bay Regional Council Planning Scheme Proposed Amendment for Neighbourhood Development Plan Area No.1 (NDP1) of the Caboolture West Local Plan
+Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.

-Streets are designed and constructed in accordance with Planning scheme policy -Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.
+Streets are designed and constructed in accordance with Planning scheme policy - Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.
 The street design and construction accommodates the following functions:

-- a. access to premises by providing convenient vehicular movement for residents between their homes and the major road network; - b. safe and convenient pedestrian and cycle movement; - c. adequate on street parking; - d. stormwater drainage paths and treatment facilities; - e. efficient public transport routes; - f. utility services location; - g. emergency access and waste collection; - setting and approach (streetscape, landscaping and street furniture) for adjoining residences; - i. expected traffic speeds and volumes; and - j. wildlife movement (where relevant).
+- a. access to premises by providing convenient vehicular movement for residents between their homes and the major road network; - safe and convenient pedestrian and cycle movement; - c. adequate on street parking; - d. stormwater drainage paths and treatment facilities; - e. efficient public transport routes; - f. utility services location; - g. emergency access and waste collection; - h. setting and approach (streetscape, landscaping and street furniture) for adjoining residences; - i. expected traffic speeds and volumes; and - j. wildlife movement (where relevant).